 - Newark Liberty Airport – Times Square – $55 – 45 Mins

 The Local bus service is very extensive in New York.
 It is, however, subject to the same traffic that all road users suffer, only worse as you constantly stop starting to let riders on and off.
 For this reason, we rarely use the bus in New York.
 But it is still a very effective service.
 The Subway has fairly poor East to West Service and the Bus can Fill in the Gaps.
 Maps and Service Guides can be found here.
 It’s great for people who just don’t want to walk.
-We find ourselves just walking the gaps left by the Subway.
+We find ourselves just walking through the gaps left by the Subway.

 The Metro card used for the Subway is valid on all local bus routes.
 The Fare is the same $2.75. you can also pay on the bus with the exact change.
 But using the Metro card means you get a free transfer within 2 hours.
 A 7 Day unlimited Metro card provides unlimited Local bus travel also.